Cook the books

 The phrase cook the books means to change facts or figures dishonestly or illegally.

-You can cook the books, but you’re probably going to get caught.
+You can cook the books, but you’ll probably get caught.

 English Idiom: Cook the books